 Donation and fundraising revenue is recognized when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
 3. Capital disclosures:

-Restricted donations and endowment interest is deferred and recognized in the year in which the related expense occurs.
+- Restricted donations and endowment interest is deferred and recognized in the year in which - (c) Endowment:

-Endowment contributions are recorded as a direct increase in net assets when received
+Endowment contributions are recorded as a direct increase in net assets when received. (d) Donated goods and services

-ACCESO receives an indeterminable number of volunteer hours each year to assist ACCESO in carrying out its charitable activities.
+ACCESO receives an indeterminable number of volunteer hours each year to assist ACCESO in carrying out its charinable activities.
 Because of the difficulty of determining their 4. fair value, volunteer hours are not recognized in these financial statements.